iamvijaydev/react-base-code/README.md

 React base code
 ===============

-An opinionated base tech stack for a modern React app.
+An opinionated and scalable base tech stack for a modern React app.

 ## Tech Stack
 - **react:** The main UI library